SeeedJP/wioterminal-iotpnp-device/doc/wioterminal-human-detection-pir-get-started-guide.md

 This document describes how to connect Human Presence Detection (PIR) for Wio Terminal to Azure IoT Hub using the Azure IoT Explorer with certified device application and device models.

 IoT Plug and Play certified device simplifies the process of building devices without custom device code.
-Using Solution builders can integrated quickly using the certified IoT Plug and Play enabled device based on Azure IoT Central as well as third-party solutions.
+Using Solution builders can be integrated quickly using the certified IoT Plug and Play enabled device based on Azure IoT Central as well as third-party solutions.

 This getting started guide provides step by step instruction on getting the device provisioned to Azure IoT Hub using Device Provisioning Service (DPS) and using Azure IoT Explorer to interact with device's capabilities.